SFTtech/openage/doc/media/gamedata.md

 Game Data
 =========

-All data relevant for the game (e.g. how much costs building the castle) are stored in a binary format in the file `empires2_x1_p1.dat`.
+All data relevant for the game (e.g. how much costs building the castle?
+What cultures exist?
+Can my priest overclock his "Wololo?") are stored in a binary format in the file `empires2_x1_p1.dat`.
 The format is descibed in the [huge struct definiton](/doc/media/gamedata-struct.md).